HenkPoley/split-io-scheduler/README.md

 I 'might not' have put changes I've done in later patches back into the older patches.

 * 3.2.51 - original, from tarball, excluded some cruft.
 Boots.
-* 3.2 - also has trailing whitespace fixes.
+* 3.2 - Backport.
+Also has trailing whitespace fixes.
 Compiles.
 Not tested.
 * 3.3 - elevator->elevator_type to elevator->type, and a fixup around q->sched_uniq in elevator initialization/switching, some whitespace fixes.
 Compiles, 'section mismatch' warnings in some modules are not caused by this patch.
 Not tested.
 * 3.4 - Ext4 (jbd2) now also has it's own function to free a transaction, moved the causes list admin call there.
 Should check if other filesystems also did this change, and I properly added the causes tracking there too.
 Compiles. 'section mismatch' warning is still not caused by our code.
 Not tested.
 * 3.5 - lost the insertion point of a *comment* in fs/xfs/xfs_inode.c.
 Seems that there is nothing that 'dirties' anything after that point anymore.
 Not tested.
 * 3.6 - Seemed straightforward.
 Compiles.
 Not tested.
 * 3.7 - Seemed straightforward.
 Compiles.
 Not tested.
 * 3.8 - Seemed straightforward.
+Compiles.
 Not tested.
-* 3.9 - Dropped a commented printk() in block/cfq-iosched.c
+* 3.9 - Dropped a commented printk() in block/cfq-iosched.c.
+Compiles.
+Not tested.
+* 3.10 - Seemed straightforward.
+Compiles.
+Not tested.
+* 3.11 - Had to do some careful parsing of fs/jbd2/commit.c, but that patch was straightforward in the end.
+Changes to fs/ext4/inode.c are more complicated.
+Might well have made mistakes here.
+In some places they renamed 'bh' to 'descriptor', those mistakes would probably be picked up by the compiler.
+Had to fix thinkos in my code in both fs/jbd2/commit.c & fs/ext4/inode.c already.
+Compiles.
+Not tested.
+* 3.12 - fs/xfs/xfs_vnodeops.c is gone, since it's merely a comment I deleted the patch from the patchset.
+Otherwise straightforward.
+Compiles.
+Not tested.
+* 3.13 - Seemed straightforward.
+Compiles.
+Not tested.